 The Victim Support Service Board meets monthly and oversees the strategic governance of VSS.
 All Board Members are volunteers who donate their time and skills to assisting victims and advocating for their rights.

-Bryan Morden (Deputy Chair)
+Bryan Morden (Chair)

 Bryan retired from SAPOL in July 2015 after 43 years of service.
 During his career he worked at city, suburban and country stations and was a Police Prosecutor.
 Bryan worked in a number of specialist areas, undertook compliance audits, managed projects and helped to implement new organisational structures and practices within SAPOL.